larpchronicles/rules/chronicles-rulebook.md

 ### Tier IX

 #### Armor Repair Kit
    >This small kit has everything an individual needs to help fix all dents, scratches, tears, breaks, and other mishaps!
-This kit will let the user, on a 3 second count, refit an armor to its full value upon use.
+This kit will let the character, on a 3 second count, refit an armor to its full value upon use.
 It has no effect on destroyed armor.
 This functions as per Rapid Refit.
 This item is consumed on use.
 #### Forgemaster's Hammer
 > An item that indicates the creator is nearing true Mastery, this marvel of smithing ingenuity is the key tool in the ongoing battle against wear and tear.
-The user may restore a Destroyed Item within 5 minutes of its destruction by declaring "Reforge".
+The character may restore a Destroyed Item within 5 minutes of its destruction by declaring "Reforge".
 This process is not without consequence, and the item loses 2 Durability.
 An Item with 2 or less Durability cannot benefit from this effect.
 This item is consumed on use.
 #### Risky Smithing
    >Daring to push the boundaries of their craft, this technique is reserved for those with more skill than sense.
 By pushing their skill to the limit, this technique can grant a weapon, shield or armor of any quality an Enchantment slot.
 This will give a slot to a non-Masterwork item, or increase the maximum for a Masterwork item by one.
 However, this does not come without cost, and cuts the item's maximum durability in half, rounded down.
 This can be applied to the same item multiple times, but if it would reduce the durability to 0, or below the item's remaining durability, the item is destroyed.
 This cannot be applied to Destroyed items.